BMFI/JP/README.md

-# JP Front End fpr BMFI.
+# JP Front End for BMFI.